j3-signalroom/apache_flink-kickstarter/java/README.md

 To learn more about this script, click [here](../.blog/run-flink-locally-script-explanation.md).

 ## 2.0 Discover What You Can Do with These Flink Apps
-To access the JobManager (`apache_flink-kickstarter-jobmanager-1`) container, open the interactive shell by running:
+To access the Flink JobManager (`apache_flink-kickstarter-jobmanager-1`) container, open the interactive shell by running:
 ```bash
 docker exec -it -w /opt/flink/java_apps/app/build/libs apache_flink-kickstarter-jobmanager-1 /bin/bash
 ```

 This command drops you right into the container, giving you full control to execute commands, explore the file system, or handle any tasks directly.

-Finally, to launch one of the Flink applications, choose your app and use the corresponding Flink Run command listed below.
+Finally, to launch one of the **pre-complied** Flink applications, choose your app and use the corresponding [`flink run`](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/cli/) command listed below.
 Let’s have some fun with Flink!

 Flink App|Flink Run Command
 -|-